ftdt800/Anekdot-parser/README.md

-# Anekdot-parser
+# Automatic spam jokes in Russian.
+###Attention!
+Text sending starts IMMEDIATELY after the launch.
+Suitable for most messengers (tested on Discord and Telegram)
 ### Installation and running
-1. Open tg, discord or txt file
-2. Start file start.bat
+1. Start file start.bat (downloading framework)
-3. Good work!
+2. Open your messenger or txt file.
+3. 20 randomly selected jokes will be sent
+4. Success!